 Introduction

-Financial and effort review procedure has been introduced to identify over and under spending partners and take appropriate action.
+A financial and effort review procedure has been introduced to identify over and under spending partners and take appropriate action.
 This procedure is run every 3 months and involves Work package leaders in validating partners effort reported to the project office.

 Steps

-Where M means month at the end of effort reporting period.
+Hhere, M means month at the end of effort reporting period.

 M + 10 days - Deadline for Partners to report on effort (Actual efforts and costs in preparation for the cost statement.
 Efforts based on actual consumption and costs of personnel (only) based on estimated PM average costs.)

-M + 15 days (Quality Manager) - Sent draft to AMB
+M + 15 days (Quality Manager) - Draft sent to AMB

 M + 20 days (Quality Manager) - Coordinate AMB to take an action to remind partners and check deviations